Update: DNS legal action delayed by government

 Rather than these two legal matters proceeding efficiently by way of an Application in Chambers (affidavits) as set out by DNS, it is anticipated these matters will not come to trial for several years.

-Doctors Nova Scotia has a separate court appearance on June 21 to address the association’s claim that the government is also in breach of DNS’s legislated role as sole bargaining agent by negotiating the terms of APP contracts directly with physicians.
+Doctors Nova Scotia has a separate court appearance on June 21 to address the association’s claim that the government is also in breach of the association's legislated role as sole bargaining agent by negotiating the terms of APP contracts directly with physicians.
 The association expects a decision on this matter by the end of the summer.

 Contact DNS before you sign contracts